 I finally watched Arrival.
 I’d been looking forward to seeing it, because I love the short story it’s based on (“Story of Your Life” by Ted Chiang) and the soundtrack by Jóhann Jóhannsson, so my expectations were high.
 And they were largely met.
 I thought it was a remarkably tender, meditative movie whose message — that communication and understanding between countries can prevent violence — is especially relevant today.

 But there was a key difference between the story and the movie that at first seemed random and then increasingly bothered me.
 (SPOILER ALERT) In the short story, Louise’s daughter dies in a climbing accident.
 In the movie, she dies from a rare unstoppable disease.
 As Louise learns the heptapods’ language and rewires her brain to see time as they do, she realizes that her daughter is going to die.
 In the story, she can save her with a simple warning, but doesn’t.
-The movie, on the other hand, makes the girl’s death inevitable, which misses the central point of the story, I think.
+The movie, on the other hand, makes the girl’s death inevitable, which misses the central point of the story.

+Why did the screenwriters do this?
+Did they not “get” the source material, or did they “dumb down” the movie to fit a particular mold?
 Still, I loved the movie, but for different reasons than the story.
-The story is profound and poignant.
+The story is clever and poignant.
 The movie is too, but within the limits that Hollywood has put on it.